Are you applying for a first student visa? Or for a student visa extension from onshore or offshore?

-First enrol in a CRICOS-registered course,
+First, enroll in a CRICOS-registered course,

 GTE (Genuine Temporary Entrant)

-You must be a genuine student to complete studies in Australia and comply with visa conditions and return to home after your studies.
+You must be a genuine student to complete studies in Australia and comply with visa conditions and return home after your studies.

 The genuine temporary entrant (GTE) requirement is an integrity measure to ensure that the student visa programme is used as intended and not as a way for international students to maintain ongoing residency in Australia.